QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

   of access the agent gets, adjusting its permissions based on how trustworthy it is at that moment.

 The first two approaches rely on a well-defined agent identity to assign and enforce permissions.
-The fourth approach focus more on the behavior of agent, i.e. it requires not just identity, but also continuous behavior-based evaluation, where access is determined by how the agent performs over time - i.e based on trust score, agent is mapped to a trust zone or trust level that determines the authority and access assigned to agent.
+The fourth approach focus more on the behavior of agent, i.e., it requires not just identity, but also continuous behavior-based evaluation, where access is determined by how the agent performs over time,i.e, based on trust score, agent is mapped to a trust zone or trust level that determines the authority and access assigned to agent.
 The definition and management of agent identity are beyond the scope of this document.

 ### Trust Delegation Across Agents